 Everywhere in Old Town Dubrovnik

 One of my favorite things to do in Dubrovnik is to get lost wandering around the streets of Old Town.
+You can take a top-rated walking tour or simply explore yourself.
 You never know what treasures you might find!
 I’ve stumbled my way up to a park where local kids were playing (there are only a few hundred locals inside the walls – if that!), a few dead ends, a basketball court, lots of hanging laundry, beautiful gardens, and lots of amazing views.
 Be prepared for a workout, though – it may not look like it to the naked eye, but this little city is as hilly (and stair-y) as it is small.
 The stairs seem almost vertical at times and can be deadly in the rain, but they give old town that much more of its enchanting character.

 Dubrovnik Game of Thrones Tours / Other Tours

 If you watch GoT, you pretty much have to go on a Game of Thrones tour while in Dubrovnik.
 The show was filmed in many different locations all over the town, and if you get a good guide like my friend Ivan Vukovic, you’ll be shown everything in great detail.
 Ivan has been a GoT tour guide since the first season, and he knows aaaaall the ins and outs of the show and the happenings in each season and location throughout Dubrovnik (check out his website here).
 He also does other tours: history, war, jewish quarter, and more.
 In GoT, you’ll see King’s Landing, the shame steps, and many more, and end the tour with a photo on the iron throne.
 I haven’t watched it yet (mostly because I think I’ll get addicted real quickly if I do) but I still enjoyed the tour and comparing his photos of all the scenes from the show against the sites of filming.
 Dubrovnik will feature in the next Star Wars film too!